SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 **Forward Checking**

-- When a variable *X* is assigned, look at each unassigned variable *Y* connected to *X* and delete from *Y* any value that is inconsistent with the value chosen for *X*.
+- When a variable *X* is assigned, look at each unassigned variable *Y* **connected to** *X* and delete from *Y* any value that is inconsistent with the value chosen for *X*.

 **Constraint Propagation**

 - *Forward Checking* does not look far enough ahead.
-- Constraint propagation involves propagating the implications of a constraint on one variable onto **all** other variables.
+- Constraint propagation involves propagating the implications of an assignment of one variable onto **all** other variables, according to the specified constraints.
+- i.e. eliminate values from domains of variables that can never be part of a consistent solution.
+- Leads to a reduction of the search space.

 #### Local Search
 - **Complete-State Formulation:**